Automorphism groups of graphs of bounded Hadwiger number: Preliminaries

-The notion of isomorphisms and automorphisms can naturally be extended to bipartite and directed graphs as well as vertex-colored graphs.
+The notion of isomorphisms and automorphisms can naturally be extended to bipartite graphs (where the parts may not be interchanged) and directed graphs, as well as vertex-colored graphs.
 For vertex-colored graphs, an isomorphism has to preserve the vertex coloring in addition to the edge relation, i.e., an isomorphism $\phi$ also has to satisfy $\chi(v)=\chi(v^\phi)$ for all vertices $v$.

+While our theorem is concerned with finite graphs, the proof involves infinite graphs.
+They arise as limits of finite graphs of bounded maximum degree.
+Various properties of the finite graphs, such as edge-transitivity, transfer to infinite graphs.
+Since we are interested in finite separators of the infinite graph, we discuss the concept of ends next.

 A \emph{ray} in an infinite connected graph $G$ is a one-way infinite path $v_1,v_2,v_3,\ldots$ (in which each vertex appears at most once).
-We define an equivalence relation on the set of rays, in which two rays $r,r'$ are equivalent if for every finite separator~$S$ there is a connected component of $G-S$ containing almost all vertices from $r$ and almost all vertices from $r'$.
+We define an equivalence relation on the set of rays, in which two rays $r,r'$ are equivalent if for every finite separator~$S$ there is a connected component of $G-S$ all but finitely many vertices from $r$ and almost all vertices from $r'$.
 The equivalence classes of this relation are called the \emph{ends} of the graph $G$.
 It is known (see~\cite{hopf1943enden,DBLP:conf/soda/Babai97}) that infinite, connected, locally finite and almost vertex-transitive graphs have either one, two or infinitely many ends.
+A subset~$C$ of the vertices of~$G$ \emph{contains} a particular end, if for every ray~$r$ of the end only finitely many vertices of~$r$ are not contained in~$C$.
+Note that for a finite set~$S$ every end of~$G$ is contained in some connected component of~$G-S$.
+Conversely, if~$G$ is a connected and locally finite graph then for a finite set of vertices~$S$ every infinite component of~$G-S$ contains at least one end.
+A finite set~$S$ of vertices \emph{separates two ends} if the ends are contained in different connected components of~$G-S$.

 \paragraph{Graph Minors} Let $\CB$ be a partition of $V(G)$ such that $G[B]$ is connected for all $B\in\CB$.
 We define $G/\CB$ to be the graph with vertex set $V(G/\CB) \coloneqq \CB$ and $E(G/\CB) \coloneqq \{BB' \mid \exists v \in B, v' \in B' \colon vv' \in E(G)\}$.
 A graph $H$ is a \emph{minor} of $G$ if there is a partition $\CB$ into connected subsets, called \emph{branch sets}, such that $H$ is isomorphic to a subgraph $H_\CB$ of~$G/\CB$.
 In this case, an isomorphism $\phi\colon V(H)\to V(H_\CB)\subseteq 2^{V(G)}$ is called a \emph{minor model} of $H$ in $G$.
 A minor is called \emph{$\aut(G)$-invariant} (or just invariant) if there is a minor model $\varphi\colon V(H)\rightarrow 2^{V(G)}$ so that~$V(H)^\phi$ and $E(H)^\phi$ are both~$\aut(G)$-invariant where $E(H)^\phi\coloneqq\{v^\phi w^\phi\mid vw\in E(H)\}$.
 A graph $G$ \emph{excludes $H$ as a minor} if $H$ is not a minor of $G$.
 The \emph{Hadwiger number} of a graph $G$, denoted by $\Had(G)$, is the largest number $h\in\NN$ such that the complete graph with $h$ vertices is a minor of $G$.
 Equivalently, the Hadwiger number of a graph $G$ is the smallest number $h\in\NN$ such that $G$ excludes the complete graph $K_{h+1}$ as a minor.